meanbee/magecert/catalog.md

 Catalog price rules apply discounts to products based on the date, product, website and customer group.

-When `getFinalPrice()` is called on a product an event is fired.
-This event, `catalog_product_get_final_price` is observed the `Mage_CatalogRule_Model_Observer` which will then look for any catalog price rule that applies to the product.
-If it needs, it then looks at the database price table and writes the price back to the product model as a Varien data field `final_price`.
+When `getFinalPrice()` is called on a product, the event `catalog_product_get_final_price` is fired.
+This is observed by `Mage_CatalogRule_Model_Observer` which will then look for any catalog price rule that applies to the product.
+If applicable, it then looks at the database price table and writes the price back to the product model as a Varien data field `final_price`.

 Within the database, the `catalogrule` table describes rules, their conditions and their actions.  `catalogrule_product` contains the matched products and some rule information.
 Meanwhile `catalogrule_product_price` contains the price after the rule has been applied.

 ## Indexing and Flat Tables

 Flat catalog tables are managed by catalog indexers.
-If automatic rebuilding of the indexes in enabled, the catalog indexers get rebuilt every time a product, category or any related entities are updated.
+If automatic rebuilding of the indexes is enabled, the catalog indexers get rebuilt every time a product, category or any related entities are updated.
 The `_afterSave()` method calls the indexer process.
 Otherwise they have to be manually re-indexed through admin.

-Product type affects price index and stock index where products can defined their own custom indexers (in `config.xml`) to handle their data for these indexes.
+Product type affects price index and stock index where products can define their own custom indexers (in `config.xml`) to handle their data for these indexes.

-The `Mage_Index` module provides the framework with which custom indexes can be created to help optimise the performance of the site.
-The `Mage_index_Model_Indexer_Abstract` class should be extended to create a new index, implementing the `_registerEvent()` and `_processEvent()` methods.
+The `Mage_Index` module provides the framework in which custom indexes can be created to help optimise the performance of the site.
+The `Mage_Index_Model_Indexer_Abstract` class should be extended to create a new index, implementing the `_registerEvent()` and `_processEvent()` methods.
 Not forgetting to register it in `config.xml`:

 ```xml
 <global>